 Characters have a set of unique Skills, abilities that are usually the result of training and that give them an edge in certain circumstances.
 Malus Loci generally needing more and/or longer sessions to resolve.
-A playable Locus could be as the Director to make resonant, meaningful, and small as a single clearing in some woods, or as impactful monsters that also have mechanics that large as a city district, but could be both bigger are cohesive with their concept. or smaller than this.
-However, we'd caution that anything larger or smaller than these examples Thanks!
-Anything you want to finish out onwould make the story more difficult to run.
-The anything you're most proud of when it comes to Locus?
-And finally, where can people find idea of Genius Loci and Mali Loci is that they could plausibly exist in the real world without your work and your game? us knowing.
-In fact, you could probably make a solid argument for the concept of places having Steph: I think I'm most proud of the fact that personality being something that does exist in we've made something that really encapsulates reality.
-Though less so for the twisted un-realities parts of a genre we love, that is really true to of a Malus Locus's layers. what we wanted to make.
+A playable Locus could be as small as a single clearing in some woods, or as large as a city district, but could be both bigger or smaller than this.
+However, we'd caution that anything larger or smaller than these examples would make the story more difficult to run.
+The idea of Genius Loci and Mali Loci is that they could plausibly exist in the real world without us knowing.
+In fact, you could probably make a solid argument for the concept of places having personality being something that does exist in reality.
+Though less so for the twisted un-realities of a Malus Locus's layers.